MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/inbound-call-routing.md

     - **Use default settings** The call is routed using your default inbound call routing settings.
 This is the default setting.
     - **Use unanswered settings** The call is routed according to the unanswered call forwarding settings set for that user.
-    - **Send to voicemail** The call is routed directly to voicemail and won't be shown to the user.
+    - **Send to voicemail** The call is routed directly to voicemail and isn't shown to the user.
 If the called user doesn't have voicemail enabled, the call will be disconnected.
     - **Let users decide** The call is routed as **Use default settings**.

 1. Click **Save**.